kwaldenphd/sql-queries-joins/README.md

 FROM [table];
 ```

-<blockquote>Q1: Write an SQL query to select the list of player ids and birthplace countries from the Player_Birthplaces table?
+<blockquote>Q1: Write an SQL query to select the list of player ids and birthplace countries from the Player_PoB table?
 What data does this query return?
 Test your query using DB Browser.
 Include code + comments.</blockquote>

 13. We might want to write a query to return all the unique values in a particular field.

-14. For example, selecting the entire `country` field in the `Player_Birthplaces` table would return many duplicate values.
+14. For example, selecting the entire `country` field in the `Player_PoB` table would return many duplicate values.

 ```SQL
 SELECT DISTINCT [field]